Charmed (2018 TV series): Casting

 The lead actresses are of different ethnic backgrounds: Mantock is Afro-Caribbean, Diaz is Puerto Rican, and Jeffery is African American, English and Indigenous Canadian.
 The shows creators have stated that the sisters are of mixed ethnic backgrounds, having Latina, African-American and white heritage.
 Executive producer Jessica O'Toole told BuzzFeed News, "It was always written that way, specifically to have characters who were of color, and with the casting it all kind of came together."
 O'Toole also added that the decision to make the lead actresses non-white was one of the reasons the producers decided the show would not be based on the Halliwell sisters' children from the original Charmed series, who were all white.
 Executive producer Jennie Snyder Urman explained that "we've had a chance to see three white witches" and working on Jane the Virgin, which had a predominantly Latino cast, helped her realize the importance of representation and "what it's like to see yourself onscreen and see yourself be the hero of the story".
-O'Toole said it was also important to represent the LGBTQ community, which was lacking in the original Charmed series, explaining: "Representation is important and I think it doesn't feel like the real world to not have that."
-O'Toole said "it felt very natural" to make one of the sisters gay and that "it didn't even come out of a purpose."

 Former Man in the High Castle British actor Rupert Evans was cast as Harry, a college professor and the sisters' Whitelighter.
 Ser'Darius Blain was cast as Galvin, a love interest of Macy's.
 Blain departed the show at the end of the first season after his character was killed off.
 Charlie Gillespie was cast as Brian, a love interest of Maggie's who only appeared in the first two episodes of the series.
 Ellen Tamaki was cast in the first season as Niko, "a detective on the Hilltowne police force" and lesbian who is a love interest of Mel's.
 Tamaki did not return for the second season.
 Nick Hargrove was also cast in the first season as Parker, a fraternity president and new love interest of Maggie's.
 He was initially cast as recurring and was later promoted to the main cast.
 Hargrove did not return as a regular in the second season but did make several guest appearances during it.
 Jordan Donica was cast in the second season as Jordan, a mysterious law student and amateur boxer.
 Former Shannara Chronicles British actress Poppy Drayton also joined the second season as Abigael Caine, a powerful half-witch and half-demon.
 Both Donica and Drayton returned as regulars for the third season.